AsterAphelion/marci-parallel/README.md

 - Python conda environment with [Rasterio](https://rasterio.readthedocs.io/en/latest/)
 - Lots of RAM (MARCI images are LARGE)

+## Script Setup
+This script needs to flip between running in a conda environment dedicated to ISIS and a separate environment for Python image processing.
+To do this you will need to change the path to the location of your conda startup script.
+I named the conda environments for ISIS3 and Python processing as 'isis' and 'images', respectively.
+If your conda environments are named differently, do a find and replace on these terms and change to match your conda environments for these tasks.

 ## Description
 This is a shell script to process [Mars Color Imager](http://www.msss.com/all_projects/mro-marci.php) (MARCI) data from NASA's Planetary Data System using ISIS3.
 The input is a MARCI .IMG file name (discard the file extension), and the outputs are 16-bit RGB .TIF files with the data in equirectangular global projection, and polar stereographic projection between latitude 60 and 90 for both north and south poles.
 MARCI has 5 bands in the VIS range; this script uses bands 1, 2, and 4, which correspond to the instrument's 425 nm, 550 nm, and 650 nm imaging channels.